m-ujjawal/JavaScript/README.md

 # JavaScript

-JavaScript basic concepts
+JavaScript basic concepts.<br>
-Udemy course Mordern JavaScript from the beginning by Brad Traversy Detail document is available in `JavaScript.docx`.
+Udemy course Mordern JavaScript from the beginning by Brad Traversy.<br>
+Detail document is available in `JavaScript.docx`.

 ## Book List